2021 Montana train derailment: Investigations

-As of September 26, 2021, at least two formal investigations into the incident were underway.

-The National Transportation Safety Board (NTSB) opened an investigation into the derailment and dispatched a fourteen-person "go-team".
+The National Transportation Safety Board (NTSB) opened an investigation into the derailment and dispatched a 14-person "go-team".
 Those investigators arrived on September 26 and were expected to remain on-site for approximately one week.

 The NTSB team held their first press conference the following afternoon, after formally taking over the investigation from Liberty County Disaster and Emergency Services.

 A preliminary report was expected within 30 days.

 The Federal Railroad Administration (FRA) announced on September 26 that it had sent a team of 18 technical experts to the site to initiate a forensic investigation that will also support the NTSB investigation.

 Amtrak and BNSF each had their own investigators and incident response personnel on-site within one day of the derailment.

+In July 2023, the NTSB released their final report into the derailment.
+The report cited poor track conditions — worn and damaged track — missed by the railroad's inspectors for the derailment as the cause of accident.
+Unstable rail bed also contributed to the derailment.
+Additionally, the NTSB stated the failure of some windows to stay in place caused passenger ejections, contributing to the severity of injuries.